alvarro71/URL-Inspector/README.md

 - Press START 🚀 to begin monitoring.
 - Press STOP 🛑 to stop monitoring.
 - Check the live log for all events.
+---

+---
+## 🔐 Security
+The executable is digitally signed with a self-signed certificate, so Windows recognizes it as secure.
+Note: Windows may still show warnings with self-signed certificates.
+For higher trust, an official CA-issued certificate is recommended.
+---